'Justice Delayed Is Justice Denied' As Government Shutdown Affects Federal Courts

 The strain is apparent among lawyers walking in and out of Boston's Federal District Court.
 Passing in front of famous quotes carved in stone, espousing the importance of a smooth-running system of justice, many attorneys say that ideal is becoming more elusive each day the shutdown drags on.

 "There is that huge uncertainty, and it will impact our clients' access to justice," says Julie Olson, an assistant federal public defender on her way in to meet a client.
-Public defenders get paid by the courts, and have been getting their paychecks, at least so far.
-But they're 'watching every penny' and slashing spending, hoping to stretch their funding as long as possible.
+Public defenders get paid by the courts and have been getting their paychecks, at least so far.
+But they are "watching every penny" and slashing spending, hoping to stretch their funding as long as possible.

-It's not without challenges, Olson says.
-It's certainly harder to mount a strong defense when, for example, the expert witnesses you want to hire can't count on getting paid.
+It is not without challenges, Olson says.
+It is certainly harder to mount a strong defense when, for example, the expert witnesses you want to hire can't count on getting paid.

 Prosecutors, on the other hand, who are employees of the Justice Department, are already working without pay, or have been furloughed.

-"It's difficult," says Lawrence Leiser, President of the National Association of Assistant United States Attorneys.
+"It's difficult," says Lawrence Leiser, president of the National Association of Assistant United States Attorneys.
 "It's a little demoralizing, and as time goes on, the worse it's going to get."

 Civil cases brought by the government, for example for alleged environmental or securities violations, have been stalled.
-And while the official word is that criminal cases are proceeding uninterrupted, Leiser says that's not quite the case.
+And while the official word is that criminal cases are proceeding uninterrupted, Leiser says that is not quite the case.

-"As the spigot is turned off, it's beginning to impact our ability to protect the innocent, and prosecute the guilty," he says.
-Prosecutors are already running out of money for such basics as DNA testing, paying informants, or travelling to interview victims and witnesses, Leiser says, and that's hobbling, for example, even a major investigation of an alleged child predator.
+"As the spigot is turned off, it's beginning to impact our ability to protect the innocent and prosecute the guilty," he says.
+Prosecutors are already running out of money for such basics as DNA testing, paying informants or traveling to interview victims and witnesses, Leiser says, and that is hobbling, for example, even a major investigation of an alleged child predator.

 "We don't have the funding to conduct investigations and get the bad guys off the street in a timely fashion," he says.

 Ripples from the shutdown of multiple federal agencies are adding to the courts' complications.
-For example, in the Southern District Of New York, District Executive Edward Friedland says staffing constraints in prisons are limiting attorney-client visits, so lawyers are asking the court to postpone hearings.
+For example, in the Southern District of New York, District Executive Edward Friedland says staffing constraints in prisons are limiting attorney-client visits, so lawyers are asking the court to postpone hearings.

-Friedland says his court also recently had to curtail bail hearings because U.S. Marshalls who transport prisoners are reducing their hours.
+Friedland says his court also recently had to curtail bail hearings because U.S. marshals who transport prisoners are reducing their hours.

 "We would normally run well into the evening if new arrests come in," Friedland says.
 "But right now, we're cutting it off at 3 p.m., so if you're brought in after, you won't be processed until the next day, which means you're going to be in jail an extra night."

 Such delays are not only costly, but they may also be unconstitutional, says Maine's U.S. District Court Judge Jon Levy.
 "The old adage that 'justice delayed is justice denied' is true," he says.
 "So I think we have to be concerned about challenges regarding the right to a speedy trial that we typically don't face."

 Some courts have been taking a hard line against delays, even on civil cases.
-U.S. District Judge Joseph Goodwin, from the Southern District of West Virginia, issued an order early in the shutdown, saying "the government, like all parties, is required to find the means by which to [keep cases on track] regardless of internal issues," and "should not be given special ... accommodation... unavailable to other litigants."
+U.S. District Judge Joseph Goodwin, from the Southern District of West Virginia, issued an order early in the shutdown, saying "the government, like all parties, is required to find the means by which to [keep cases on track] regardless of internal issues" and "should not be given special ... accommodation ... unavailable to other litigants."

 In Boston, U.S. District Court Judge William Young has been even more scathing in denying government requests for delays.
-"Lapses in appropriations are ... simply an abdication by the President and Congress... to govern responsibly," he wrote in one order.
-He goes on to mock the government, comparing it to a corporation that lays off its attorneys, and then asks the court for indulgence "until we get our act together."
+"Lapses in appropriations are ... simply an abdication by the President and Congress ... to govern responsibly," he wrote in one order.
+He goes on to mock the government, comparing it to a corporation that lays off its attorneys and then asks the court for indulgence "until we get our act together."

 The logic, Young writes, "is laughable."
 The government "cannot delay or deny other litigants their constitutional access to their day in federal court," he concludes.

-Judge Young tells NPR, he won't let the shutdown "change the job I have to do," but he acknowledges, calculations will change when the money runs out.
-"I honestly don't know," he sighs.
+Young tells NPR he won't let the shutdown "change the job I have to do," but he acknowledges that calculations will change when the money runs out.
+"I honestly don't know," he says.
 "We'll cross that bridge when we come to it."

 Meantime, courts are scrambling to come up with contingency plans.
-The Administrative Offices of the United States Courts announced Tuesday that funding that had been expected to run out on Jan.
-25, will now extend through Jan.
+The Administrative Office of the United States Courts announced Tuesday that funding that had been expected to run out on Jan.
+25 will now extend through Jan.
 31, "thanks to the continued extraordinary efforts" to cut costs.
-Courts have been using those savings, plus revenues from court filing fees, and some creative accounting, to keep paychecks coming to public defenders, probation officers, interpreters, and others, including jurors.
-But officials make clear, "no further extensions...will be possible."
+Courts have been using those savings, plus revenues from court filing fees and some creative accounting, to keep paychecks coming to public defenders, probation officers, interpreters and others, including jurors.
+But officials make clear that "no further extensions ... will be possible."

 So if the shutdown continues, it enters a whole new phase, where courts could only do work that's constitutionally mandated to protect life, liberty and property.
 Each court would be left to figure out itself which staff it needs "to support its mission critical work."